dmmarkwork-cloud/ss316-cd-nozzle-feasibility/README.md

 # Thermal and Structural Feasibility of an Uncooled SS316 Conical Convergent-Divergent Nozzle

-Multiphysics analysis of an uncooled stainless-steel converging-diverging nozzle.
 The study answers a single question: **can SS316 survive the combined thermal and pressure loading at the design operating point?**

-The short answer is *yes against yield, no against creep*, and the engineering value of the project is in showing why that distinction matters for material selection.
+The short answer is *yes against yield, not against creep*, and the engineering value of the project is in showing why that distinction matters for material selection.

 ---